Kazakhstan

 Some churches share the gospel with the Muslim majority

-Persecution particularly affects churches and Christians who insist on evangelizing - especially to the Muslim majority.
-When a Muslim converts to Christianity, they often face intense pressure from their families to reconvert.
-Some face reprisals.
+The persecution particularly affects churches and Christians who insist on evangelizing, especially towards the Muslim majority.
+When a Muslim converts to Christianity, they often face intense pressure from their family to reconvert.
+Some are subjected to reprisals.
+Despite opposition, many come to faith and join the church.

 What does the Danish European Mission do